This episode of Blognet first ran eight years ago today.

 MUSIC: Up and under.

-ANNOUNCER: Are you a loyal supporter of Team Lickspittle?
-If you are, you should be showing you support by wearing a Team t-shirt, sweatshirt, or hoodie.
-They’re just some of the useful trinkets with the Team Likespittle, Res Judicata, Johnny Atsign, and The Grand Hog logos you’ll find at The Hogewash Store.
+ANNOUNCER: When’s the last time you stopped by The Hogewash Store?
+If it’s been a while, you may be surprised by some of the newer items.
+There’s all sorts of useful trinkets with the Team Likespittle, Res Judicata, Johnny Atsign, and The Grand Hog logos.
 Why not go by today and spend a bit of your hard earned cash in support of Team Lickspittle?
 All those goodies are available exclusively at The Hogewash Store.

 MUSIC: Theme up and under.